buanjautista/CCMultiworldRandomizer/Contributing.md

 interested in, and I don't have to since no one is paying me to do this work.

-That means that my limited time is spent on, in decreasing order of importance, fixing bugs, working on features that I think would make the randomizer more fun, and working on features that would improve my personal experience with the randomizer.
-I will not work on features that I don't have faith in to improve the experience.
+That means that my limited time is spent on, in decreasing order of importance, fixing bugs, working on features that I think would make the randomizer broadly more fun to the most people, and working on features that would improve my personal experience with the randomizer.
+I will not work on features that I don't believe are likely to improve the experience substantially compared to the effort put in.

 But hope is not lost.
 I consider the active and interested community surrounding this project to be its single most important aspect.
 If you have a feature that you think other people would like, or if you have something that only